dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/01_geographic_revenue.md

 **✅ Evaluate**
 > I'll check the first draft for: correct join type, no SQLite-incompatible functions, readable aliases, formatted currency, and whether the output actually answers the business question — not just runs without errors.
 ---

-## How This Prompt Was Built

-My first instinct was a one-liner:

-> *"Using the Chinook database, write me a SQL query that shows revenue by country,
-> number of customers, and average spend.
-Sort by revenue descending."*

-That would return something, but not something presentable.
-Raw decimals, weak aliases, no comments, no awareness of SQLite's limitations.
-So instead of sending that as-is, I used a structured prompt framework I'd been developing (Persona, Task, Context, Constraints, Format, References, Audience, Evaluate) and asked the AI to help me build a technical prompt for SQL around the business question.
-That collaboration produced the prompt above.

-The before/after speaks for itself: same underlying ask, completely different quality of output.

----

 ## The AI's Raw Output